 Whether driven by family tradition or the desire for a more unique name, ideas for naming a new baby abound.
 From websites to close relatives and acquaintances, it seems that nearly everyone may have a suggestion for naming that sweet little bundle of joy.
-It is easy to see why an expectant mother can quickly become overwhelmed.
+It is easy to see why an expectant parent can quickly become overwhelmed.
 For those with green thumbs, however, naming their new baby may be as simple as walking into the garden.

 Using Flower and Plant Baby Names

-Garden related baby names are a great choice for many.
+Garden-related baby names are a great choice for many.
 Whether choosing a more unique name or one that has long been used throughout history, the options are limitless when choosing baby names inspired by plants.

 Garden names for babies are also quite versatile.
 While many may assume that flower baby names might only work for girls, many of these plant baby names also make a good choice for boys.
 The unisex nature of baby names inspired by plants is one that has become consistently more popular in recent years.